cecconifederico/HDFf_tool/docs/input_format.md

 GD029Rd10W
 ```

-## Missing or invalid values

-Non-finite values, such as `NaN` or `Inf`, are excluded from the analysis.

-The scripts also detect padding or gap regions and separate the signal into valid segments before computing HFDf.
+## Gap handling

+Some signals include additional padding or gap samples.

+For continuous signals, the analysis is performed on the full valid signal segment.

+For signals containing interruptions, the script detects and removes the gap regions before computing HFDf.
+The remaining valid signal portions are analyzed as separate segments.